laurenvalkyrie/order-pizza/README.md

 Behavior  | Input Example | Output Example
 ------------- | ------------- | -------------
-User submits size of their pizza and is shown the selection and cost | size small  | one small pizza $10.00 User submits a topping selection is shown the selection and cost | peppers  | peppers $1.00 User submits size and topping and is shown the selection and total cost | small with peppers and onions  | small pizza with peppers and onion $11.50
+User submits size of their pizza and is shown the cost | size small  | total 12 User submits size and topping and is shown the total cost | small with peppers and onions  | total 14

 ## Setup/Installation Requirements